 Extensive training is provided to increase or improve skills and knowledge that mitigate the risk of health and safety incidents, meet compliance requirements, and increase employees’ understanding of their responsibilities towards the environment and our communities.
 The annual performance review also covers training and development needs and goals.

-• Continuity in our leadership pipeline effectively retaining and attracting top talent in the Management group
+• Continuity in our leadership pipeline effectively retaining and attracting top talent in the Management group;

-• Delivery of a total of 167,308 training hours in FY23: an average of 61.5 hours per employee (compared to 47 in FY22)
+• Delivery of a total of 240,402 training hours in FY24 (vs 167,308 in FY23): an average of 55.5 hours per employee (compared to 61.5 in FY23).

-The delivery and embedment of our refreshed Leadership Development suite of programs continued; all programs being underpinned by our Leadership Behaviours.
-The leadership suite includes Leadership Essentials; practical bite-sized learning for all leaders, delivered on site;
+The delivery and embedding of our refreshed Leadership Development suite of programs continued; all programs are underpinned by our Leadership Behaviours, inclusion and management of change.
+The leadership suite includes Leadership Essentials; practical bite-sized learning for all leaders, delivered on site; and Introduction to Leadership to support frontline, new and emerging leaders build the fundamentals of being an effective leader.

 Graduate Program